 Therapy focusing on cognition itself also pre-dated Beck, including such work as Albert Ellis’s rational emotive therapy (Ellis & Sagarin, 1965).
 It was Beck’s cognitive therapy, however, which came to be embraced by behaviorists, eventually leading to the therapy being called CBT rather than just cognitive therapy.

-Since the line from modern-day CBT can most easily be drawn back to Beck’s work, it is fair to consider him the founder of CBT, though it is also important to understand that he did not conceptualize cognitive therapy by himself out of thin air.
+Since the line from modern-day Cognitive Behavioral Therapy can most easily be drawn back to Beck’s work, it is fair to consider him the founder of Cognitive Behavioral Therapy, though it is also important to understand that he did not conceptualize cognitive therapy by himself out of thin air.

 How Is CBT Being Applied?